Diamondbacks vs. Mariners Player Props Betting Odds

 Marte Stats

-- Ketel Marte has 111 hits with 18 doubles, seven triples, 17 home runs and 44 walks.
-He has driven in 55 runs with six stolen bases.
+- Ketel Marte has 112 hits with 18 doubles, seven triples, 17 home runs, 45 walks and 55 RBI.
+He's also stolen six bases.

 Marte Recent Games